Chef

-Jiro Ono is regarded as one of the greatest sushi chefs in the world.

-A chef is a professional cook and tradesperson who is proficient in all aspects of food preparation, often focusing on a particular cuisine.
+A chef is a professional cook and tradesperson who is proficient in many aspects of food preparation, often focusing on a particular cuisine.
 The word "chef" is derived from the term chef de cuisine (/fr/), the director or head of a kitchen.
 Chefs can receive formal training from an institution, as well as by apprenticing with an experienced chef.

 In modern kitchens, chefs often manage both culinary creativity and business operations, including budgeting, inventory systems, and team training.

 Different terms use the word chef in their titles and deal with specific areas of food preparation.
 Examples include the sous-chef, who acts as the second-in-command in a kitchen, and the chef de partie, who handles a specific area of production.
 The kitchen brigade system is a hierarchy found in restaurants and hotels employing extensive staff, many of which use the word "chef" in their titles.
 Underneath the chefs are the kitchen assistants.
 A chef's standard uniform includes a hat (called a toque), neckerchief, double-breasted jacket, apron and sturdy shoes (that may include steel or plastic toe-caps).